keith-ratcliffe/cloud-basher/_docs-latest/tour/query-basics.md

   Thus, the *EventQuery* logic is the primary API component that DataWave provides for fetching *events* from this table

-* Our required parameters here were typical for most DataWave query types: the *query* expression to be evaluated, the *syntax* associated with that expression, the set of Accumulo *auths* enabled for data access, and others.
-In practice, required and optional parameters may be specified by a combination of the endpoint being invoked, the query logic being used, and the REST service itself
+* Our required parameters here were typical for most DataWave query types: the *query* expression to be evaluated, the *syntax* associated with that expression, the set of Accumulo *auths* to enable for data access, date range, etc. In practice, required and optional parameters may be specified by a combination of the endpoint being invoked, the query logic being used, and the REST service itself